 Create a private Chrome app collection

-This article is for IT administrators managing Chrome and Chrome devices for Business or Education.
+This article is for IT administrators managing Chrome and Chrome devices for Work or Education.

 Chrome and Chrome device administrators can recommend Chrome web apps to users in their organization, available in a private collection only those users can see.
 Users signed-in to their Google Apps accounts will see this private collection as a tab in the Chrome Web Store named after their organization.